NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 	- Some meant for computers
 ___
 ## Message Spec Process
-Creating a Message Spec is a multi-step process
+Creating a Message Spec is a multi-step process:

 1. Scenario Planning
 2. Requirements Analysis
 3. Mapping